 For veggies, we loved the hotel’s delicious black dahl, tasty bbq corn ‘ribs’, rich asparagus risotto and delicious bite-sized Dahi Chaat in crispy shells.
 For the meat-eaters, there was spicy chicken tikka, rich slow-roasted Hyderabadi Lamb Shank, gorgeous butter chicken and paprika prawns served with calamari.
-After dinner, we headed to the lodge’s cosy Robert Burns bar which served up a great selection of local beers, whiskies and good value wines in front of another roaring real fire.
+My favourite – the lobster thermador, which was gorgeous!

 The next morning, breakfast was served overlooking the loch and offered everything from healthy smoothies and to a full cooked breakfast – I went for eggs served with a crispy and tasty hash brown which set me up for the day.

 Things to do at the Whispering Pine Lodge

-Built in the 1800s and sitting right on Loch Lochy, the views from the Whispering Pine Lodge are extensive – stretching 9 miles from Gairlochy to Laggan, and above the hotel looms two towering Munros – Sron a’ Choire Ghairbh and Meall na Teanga – you could spend your time curled up in front of the view, glass in hand.
+Built in the 1800s and sitting right on Loch Lochy, the views from the Whispering Pine Lodge are extensive, stretching 9 miles from Gairlochy to Laggan, and above the hotel looms two towering Munros – Sron a’ Choire Ghairbh and Meall na Teanga, you could spend your time curled up in front of the view, glass in hand.

 Further north, take a short walk along the tree-lined Caledonian Canal as it meaders up Laggan Avenue to pretty Loch Oich.
 The Loch Lochy Munros are also just across from the hotel and offer a full day out in the hills.

-- Just 20 minutes from the hotel is Loch Ness and Fort Augustus where you can watch the sailing boats and cruisers tackle the locks as the canal reaches Loch Ness and then explore the massive Urquhart Castle with its prominent position on the banks of the loch.
+Just 20 minutes from the hotel is Loch Ness and Fort Augustus where you can watch the sailing boats and cruisers tackle the locks as the canal reaches Loch Ness and then explore the massive Urquhart Castle with its prominent position on the banks of the loch.

 Looking for a day trip?
 Head to the Highland capital of Inverness, around 1.5 hours north – don’t miss the Culloden Battlefield, walk along the River Ness, discover Leakey’s Bookshop, and walk to the end of the canal where it meets to Beauly Firth to spot dolphins.

 Looking for a great view?
-Climb up the Corrieyairack Pass – a remote pass across the 760m high Monadhliath Mountains from Laggan on the edge of the Cairngorms National Park to Fort Augustus on Loch Ness.
+Climb up the Corrieyairack Pass, a remote pass across the 760m high Monadhliath Mountains from Laggan on the edge of the Cairngorms National Park to Fort Augustus on Loch Ness.
 You don’t need to climb far up the pass for an incredible view of Loch Ness and Fort Augustus.

-If you don’t fancy climbing the Ben, explore Glen Nevis instead – a walk to the Steal Falls and the Nevis Gorge will take around 2 hours.
+If you don’t fancy climbing the Ben, explore Glen Nevis instead, a walk to the Steal Falls and the Nevis Gorge will take around 2 hours.
 The bustling town of Fort William is 25 minutes south of the hotel.